Verbesina encelioides

 Verbesina encelioides is a flowering plant in the family Asteraceae.
-Common names include golden crownbeard, cowpen daisy, gold weed, wild sunflower, butter daisy, crown-beard, American dogweed, and the Spanish Añil del Muerto ("indigo of the dead").
+Common names include golden crownbeard, cowpen daisy, goldweed, wild sunflower, butter daisy, crown-beard, American dogweed, and the Spanish Añil del Muerto ("indigo of the dead").

 It is a summer annual with blooms resembling small sunflowers and distinctive flattened seeds.
 It is native to North America, growing in disturbed habitats.

 Description

 The plant grows up to 1.5 m tall.
 The leaves are up to 10 cm long, with toothed edges.
 Blooming from June to September, the yellow flower head is up to 5 cm wide.

 Distribution and habitat

 The species is native to the Southwest United States and Northern Mexico.
 It is naturalized in parts of Eastern North America, the Middle East, Spain, Argentina, Australia and the Pacific islands.

 The species responds strongly to disturbances on suitable sites.
 Like sunflowers, it produces allelopathic chemicals that slow the growth of other susceptible plant species.
 Research has identified an allelopathic effect on radishes which may explain its ability to dominate other species in some locations.